grame-cncm/faustdoc/src/manual/errors.md

 # Error messages

 Error messages are typically displayed in the form of compiler errors.
 They occur when the code cannot be successfully compiled, and typically indicate issues such as syntax errors or semantic errors.
-They can include the file and line number where the error occurred (when this information can be retrieved), as well as a brief description of the error.
-They can occur at different stages in the compilation process.
+They can occur at different stages in the compilation process, possibly with the file and line number where the error occurred (when this information can be retrieved), as well as a brief description of the error.

 The compiler is organized in several stages: